“NAT helped me get Universal Credit and helped me find a local GP."

-Shiva came to the UK in 2016, aged 24 from Iran.
+Shiva came to the UK aged 24 from Iran.
 When she first arrived in the UK, Shiva found it very hard to cope adjusting her new surroundings and missed her family and home country very much.
 Shiva was homeless before coming to Nottingham.
-Shiva was introduced to NAT through Nottingham Refugee Forum who referred her to NAT for English classes.
-Shiva found the classes very good and helpful – she can now speak English fluently and helps with translating for other clients at NAT!
-Shiva now studies at college and is now living independently.
+Shiva was introduced to NAT by the Nottingham & Nottinghamshire Refugee Forum (NNRF) who referred her to NAT for accommodation in one of our shared female properties and English classes.
+Shiva found the classes very good and helpful – she now speaks English fluently and helps with translating for other clients at NAT!
+Shiva is studying at college and is now living independently.

-When Lucy received refugee status she applied for ESA with the help of a support worker at Nottingham Arimathea Trust and evidence from her doctor.
+When Lucy received refugee status, she applied for ESA with the help of a support worker at Nottingham Arimathea Trust and evidence from her doctor.
 After waiting 1 month, Lucy became worried as to why she hadn’t received payment.
 She was constantly reassured by DWP and told that she just needed to wait.
 With the support of NAT support workers, many visits to the job centre, and continuous calls to ESA, it was finally discovered that the original ESA claim was not matched to Lucy’s NI number but instead the temporary ref number that was given to her when she originally claimed.
 This means all the evidence sent through by the Jobcentre agent was returned back to her as though no claim had been made.
 Regardless, she still responded quickly resending all her evidence again.
 NAT support workers were also in contact with YMCA several times but unfortunately we were unable to negotiate an alternative process for Lucy to be housed.
 Therefore, she was allowed to stay in NAT accommodation in order to prevent her becoming street homeless.